Before leaving home

 Keep any necessary medication in your hand luggage so you have it with you throughout your journey.
+Please be aware that Security rules still apply to liquid medicines.
 Bring large enough supplies to last you for the duration of your trip.
 It is a good idea to have a copy of your prescription with you in case you need a repeat prescription whilst you are away.

 If you are carrying syringes or injection pens for treating diabetes or anaphylactic shock, you should also carry your medical certification in your hand luggage.